bigfix/developer.bigfix.com/site/reference/types/session-state-change-task-trigger.md

 # type: session state change task trigger

-The &amp;lt;session state change task trigger&amp;gt; inspectors return information about Windows actions that are triggered by changes in Terminal Server session states, such as switching users or logging in remotely.
+The &lt;session state change task trigger&lt; inspectors return information about Windows actions that are triggered by changes in Terminal Server session states, such as switching users or logging in remotely.

 # console connect of &lt;session state change task trigger&gt; : boolean